Usage Examples

 This convention brought together information on the present and future of hydrogen energy research, technology, and social implementation and policy that Japan and the world at large are aiming for as SDGs.

-International conference, technical tour, and exhibition held at the same time.
+The international conference, technical tour, and exhibition were held at the same time.

-■ Facilities: Hall C, Hall B5, Hall E, Conference Rooms, Lobby Gallary
+■ Facilities: Hall C, Hall B5, Hall E, Conference Rooms, Lobby Gallery

 SIGGRAPH Asia 2018 Tokyo

-This is a conference and exhibition on computer graphics and interactive technologies.
-It is held each year in a different Asian city, with many people from around the world involved in technical and creative fields participating.
+This is a conference and exhibition of computer graphics and interactive technologies.
+It is held each year in a different Asian city, with many participants from around the world involved in technical and creative fields.

-■ Facilities: Hall C, Hall B5, Hall E, Conference Rooms, Lobby Gallary
+■ Facilities: Hall C, Hall B5, Hall E, Conference Rooms, Lobby Gallery

-ISQua 2016 was an academic conference for an international scientific society that undertakes a variety of ventures, including the external evaluations of organizations in countries that conduct third-party assessments of their medical institutions and education related to improvements in quality and safety in health care.
+ISQua 2016 was an academic conference for an international society that undertakes a variety of ventures, including third-party external evaluation services to health and social care external evaluation organizations, and education related to quality and safety improvements for health care.

 ■ Facilities: Hall C, Hall B7, Hall B5, Hall D7, Hall D5, Conference Rooms